top of page

 Artistic Director 2004 – 14.
 AD/CEO 2013 – 14

-Urban Myth was a national and international award-winning theatre company that empowered young people aged 5 to 27 through exceptional training and performance opportunities.
+Urban Myth was a national and international award-winning theatre company that empowered young people aged 5 to 27 through exceptional training and performance opportunities in Theatre.

 Its alumni have gone on to study at premier institutions such as WAAPA, NIDA, VCA, Flinders, and AC Arts—many now thriving as accomplished artists, arts leaders, and professionals across a broad range of industries.